ebredder/Raspberry_Motor_Control/Server_Setup/readme.md

 Make sure to save that file in the **/var/www** folder.
 Point your browser to your IP Address of the PI to see if the server is setup.

+To make sure the server can run the python script use:

+`sudo chmod 755 /var/www/pythonfile.py`

 ## Install the Python Web Server interpreter:

 `sudo apt-get -no-install-recommended install python-flup`